apify/apify-docs/sources/platform/actors/development/actor_definition/dataset_schema/validation.md

 }
 ```

-Or in a separate separate file linked from the `.actor.json`:
+Or in a separate file linked from the `.actor.json`:

 ```json title=".actor.json"
 {